The Flight of Pony Baker: How Pony Baker Came Pretty Near Running Off With the Circus

-Right before the circus comes to town at the end of July, Pony's mother and father are walking home and Pony throws a snowball at his mother's head as a light joke.
-While Pony laughs, his mother grabs him and boxes his ears.
-His mother begins to cry and her reaction causes Pony to cry too because he did not mean to frighten his mother.
-This makes Pony want to run away again.
-On the morning of the circus the boys watch the circus procession at the corporation line.
-Later that day, Pony helps carry water to the circus horses when a circus man approaches him.
-Jim Leonard speaks to the man on behalf of Pony and says that Pony wants to join the circus.
+Right before the circus comes to town, Pony throws a snowball at his mother's head as a joke.
+His mother is upset and boxes his ears.
+This leads to another round of wanting to run away.
+When the circus comes by, the boys watch the circus procession.
+Later that day, Pony helps carry water to the circus horses and is approached by a circus man.
+Jim Leonard tells him that Pony wants to join the circus.
 The man tells Pony to wait on his doorstep at one o'clock in the morning and the circus procession will pick him up.

 How Pony Did Not Quite Get Off With the Circus

-Jim Leonard tells all the boys how Pony is going to run off.
 That night, Pony's father takes him and his sisters to the circus.
-His mother and father are very nice to him and this makes Pony's heart ache when he thinks about leaving them.
-After supper, Jim Leonard comes over and helps Pony pack his belongings.
+His parents are very nice to him and Pony begins to have doubts.
+Later, Jim Leonard comes over and helps Pony pack.
 Pony gets into bed early and his mother comes to see him and apologizes for boxing his ears.
-Pony begins to cry and wraps his arms around her neck.
-Pony eventually falls asleep and wakes up to the sound of the circus band.
-He gets dressed as quickly as possible and rushes to his front steps where he sees the circus magician.
-Pony tries to get back into the house, so the magician cannot find him.
-As he reaches for the doorknob there is no door there.
-Pony curls into a ball in hopes that the magician will not see him.
-Then his father and the doctor are standing by him looking down at him.
+Pony begins to cry.
+Pony eventually falls asleep and wakes up to circus music.
+He gets dressed and rushes to his front steps where he sees the circus magician.
+As he tries to escape the magician, his door disappears and Pony tries to hide by curling into a ball.
+Suddenly, his father and the doctor are standing by him looking down at him.
 The doctor claims Pony has been walking in his sleep.
-Pony wakes up finding it to be morning.
-Pony is relieved that the circus is so far away, but becomes ill for two or three days.
-Pony is never actually sure if he waited on the front steps that night and seen the circus magician or not.
-Jim Leonard tries to help him figure out if it was a dream or not.
-Jim tells Pony that he wishes he had not overslept, so that he could have come said good-bye to Pony, like he said he would.
+The next morning, Pony is relieved that the circus is far away, but is sick for several days.
+Pony and Jim never find out the truth of the circus magician.